Hardshell vs. Softshell Jackets: Which Is Best for You?

 Hardshells are also a good option if you are going to backcountry ski.
 There’s more risk involved in backcountry skiing, so even if the weather looks nice when you leave your house, it’s a good idea to be ready for some snow or precipitation.
 Whether you wear it or toss it in your pack, don’t leave the hardshell at home.

-Another reason I like hardshells for skiing is that they are very lightweight and almost always have ventilation zips under the arms (pit zips).
+Another reason I like hardshells for skiing is that they are very lightweight and almost always have two-way zippers and ventilation zips under the arms (underarm vents also known as pit zips).
 I find wearing a hardshell with just a base layer underneath and opening the pit zips on my hike up keeps me at a good temperature, prevents me from overheating, and makes for an easy transition when I am ready to go down (just zip the pits up).
 They keep me warm since they are wind resistant and because I already created a lot of body heat on the hike up, and then I am ready in case there is any bad weather.

-If you do a lot of other outdoor activities where you have a chance of being caught in the rain or snow, hardshells offer you a lot of versatility!
+If you do a lot of other outdoor activities where you have a chance of being caught in a storm, hardshells offer you a lot of versatility!
 I use my hardshell as my rain shell for other activities too.
 Think about what other outdoor activities you like doing and if you often find yourself in extreme conditions.
 If so, a hardshell might be the way to go for you.
 Backpackers, hikers, snowshoers, and cyclists should all have one of these on hand just in case!

 A Few Favorite Hardshells